aqiu384/p5r-walkthrough/src/metaverse.md

 * Combines 3 or more personas with a preset recipe into one
 * Personas with group recipes can only be made this way
 * Can never result in fusion accident
+* Strength Rank 8 required for recipes with 4+ ingredients

 #### Lockdown
 * Unlocked: Strength Rank 3